Home > Northwest Shells & Marine Life > PNW Shells & Marine Life Photos > Gastropods > Gastropods - Nassariidae, Fasciolariidae

 intertidal to 50m northern Mexico to southern Alaska size to 35mm

-This is commonly found intertidally in some areas, usually open coastal beaches.
+This is common on some open coastal beaches and the west end of the Strait of Juan de Fuca.
 The shell may be brown to purplish in color with the occasional white or yellowish one found.
 The aperture and bottom fold are white.
 The shell width can vary for its height.
 At low tide look for raised trails in the sand to find this species.
 The coastal native peoples commonly used olives for necklaces and decoration and it is still highly regarded by the Makah Nation in Washington.

 (synonyms - Olivella biplicata, Olivella angelana, Olivella lapillus, Olivella fucana, Olivella parva)